 The City Hall/Cook County Building looks from the outside like a seamless whole structure, thanks to Holabird and Roche’s smart design.
 However, is really a building split right in half.
 Cook County, which occupies the southern half, started their half first, and then the city completed the building design.
 Chicago’s most famous rooftop garden can also be found on the roof of city hall.
 Designed to test green roof systems, native and non-native vegetation, heating and cooling benefits, and reductions in rainwater runoff, the rooftop garden was completed in 2001.

 The Daley Center is faced with Cor-Ten Steel, the same material as the Picasso sculpture.
 This super strong material is great for sliding down.
 Children naturally use the Picasso as a slide, which makes sense since the material was historically used for making slides on playgrounds.

 The Cook County Building

 The Cook County Building is the pale yellow skyscraper that looks like someone stamped the windows out of it.
 Instead of being built by the government, which is more typical, this government building in Chicago was bought.
-The Brunswich Corporation, of bowling fame, had this building constructed.
-Original to Chicago, the company made everything from beautiful carved wood bars to the systems that retrieve your bowling ball.
+The Brunswick Corporation, of bowling fame, had this building constructed.
+The company made everything from beautiful carved wood bars to the systems that retrieve your bowling ball.

 –Amanda Scotese, Chicago Detours Executive Director